Northridge, Montgomery County, Ohio

 Northridge is an unincorporated community in Harrison Township in Montgomery County, Ohio, United States.
-It was delineated as a census-designated place (CDP) for the 2000 census, at which time its population was 8,487.
-It was not delineated as a CDP for the 2010 census.
+It was delineated as a census-designated place (CDP) for the 2000 census, at which time its population was 8,487, but has not been delineated as such since then.
 It is located directly north of the city of Dayton and is part of the Dayton Metropolitan Statistical Area.